Teacher education: Organization

 Other pathways are also available.
-In some countries, it is possible for a person to receive training as a teacher by working in a school under the responsibility of an accredited experienced practitioner.
+In some countries, a person can receive teacher training by working in a school under the supervision of an accredited, experienced practitioner.

-In the United Kingdom, there is a long tradition of partnerships between universities and schools in providing state supported teacher education.
+In the United Kingdom, there is a long tradition of partnerships between universities and schools in providing state-supported teacher education.
 This tradition is not without tensions and controversies.

-In the United States, approximately one-third of new teachers come through alternative routes to teacher certification, according to testimony given by Emily Feistritzer, the President of National Center for Alternative Certification and the National Center for Education Information, to a congressional subcommittee on May 17, 2007.
+In the United States, approximately one-third of new teachers enter the profession through alternative routes to teacher certification, according to testimony by Emily Feistritzer, the President of the National Center for Alternative Certification and the National Center for Education Information, before a congressional subcommittee on May 17, 2007.
 However, many alternative pathways are affiliated with schools of education, where candidates still enroll in university-based coursework.
-A supplemental component of university-based coursework is community-based teacher education, where teacher candidates immerse themselves in communities that will allow them to apply teaching theory to practice.
-Community-based teacher education also challenges teacher candidates' assumptions about the issues of gender, race, and multicultural diversity.
-This assists to make an attitudinal change in the teacher trainees in order to eliminate segregation within the school community.
+A supplemental component of university-based coursework is community-based teacher education, in which teacher candidates immerse themselves in communities to apply teaching theory in practice.
+Community-based teacher education also challenges teacher candidates' assumptions about gender, race, and multicultural diversity.
+This assists in fostering an attitudinal change among teacher trainees to eliminate segregation within the school community.

 Curriculum

-The question of what knowledge, attitudes, behaviours, approaches, methodologies and skills teachers should possess is the subject of much debate in many cultures.
-This is understandable, as teachers are entrusted with the transmission to learners of society's beliefs, attitudes and deontology, as well as of information, advice and wisdom, and with facilitating learners' acquisition of the key knowledge, attitudes and behaviours that they will need to be active in society and the economy.
+The question of what knowledge, attitudes, behaviors, approaches, methodologies, and skills teachers should possess is the subject of much debate in many cultures.
+This is understandable, as teachers are entrusted with the transmission to learners of society's beliefs, attitudes, and deontology, as well as of information, advice, and wisdom, and with facilitating learners' acquisition of the key knowledge, attitudes, and behaviors that they will need to be active in society and the economy.

 Generally, Teacher Education curricula can be broken down into four major areas: